Intra Oral Biopsy – How It Could Save Your Life?

 What is a biopsy?

-Sample of tissue taken from the site of abnormality or suspicion for further investigation or microscopic examination.
-The intra oral biopsy is done for the purpose of proper diagnosis.
+Biopsy refers to a sample tissue taken from the site of any abnormality or suspicion for further investigation or microscopic examination.
+We perform intra oral biopsies to ensure a clear and proper diagnosis.

 - Uncertain diagnosis with clinical examination.